luliphys2200/HW04/homework05/README.md

 ## Homework 05

-This project includes a program that calculates the radius of a circle inscribed in a triangle given the vertices of the triangle.
+This program calculates the radius of a circle inscribed in a triangle with vertices (2, 2), (-2, 1), and (0, -3).